Getting a new customer costs 5-7x more than keeping an existing one.

 - Win-back conversion rate: Of lapsed customers messaged, what percentage returned?

 Track these monthly.
-If your 90-day return rate is improving, you're building something durable.
-If it's flat or declining, a new menu or Instagram strategy won't fix the underlying problem.
+If your 90-day return rate is improving, you are building something durable.
+If it is flat or declining, a new menu or Instagram strategy will not fix the underlying problem.

 Building the system